thmsdnnr/thmsdnnr.github.io/_posts/2018-10-05-great-flock-of-boids.md

 Each of these rules considers an individual `boid` with respect to the group of all boids `boidList`, an array of `boid`s.

-Each rule takes the boid in consideration and the entire list of boids, and then it returns a vector.
+Each rule returns a velocity vector.

-In each tick of time, we evaluate each rule on every boid, which gives us three new vectors for each boid.
-We then add the three vectors to the boid's position to generate the next state of the boid flock.

-#### RULE 1: // Boids try to align themselves with the average position of the flock
+#### 1. Boids try to align themselves with the average position of the flock

 First, we calculate the average position of the flock (excluding the current boid).
 We calculate this just like any other average: sum each vector and then divide by the length of the list of boids (minus one, because we're excluding the current boid).